Help ensure the safe journeys of millions of people every day, and become a railway engineering design technician.

 - Resilience and adaptability

-Our Railway Signalling Design Engineers focus on the assets that form the foundation of our transport system.
+Our Railway Signalling Engineers focus on the assets that form the foundation of our transport system.
 These engineers are responsible for the design and acceptance of new signalling solutions across the underground utilising both legacy and modern types of signalling equipment.
+Systems developed by these engineers are responsible for the safe carriage of passengers and the delivery of an efficient and reliable train service.

 Where can this career take me?

-The activities undertaken as a Railway Signalling Engineering Design Apprentice will also stand you in good stead if you wish to pursue a licensed role with the Institute of Railway Signalling Engineers (IRSE).
+The activities undertaken as a Railway Signalling Engineering Design Apprentice will also stand you in good stead if you wish to become licensed with the Institute of Railway Signalling Engineers (IRSE).